Tezsure/Tezster-CLI/README.md

 <img src="https://tezster.s3-ap-southeast-1.amazonaws.com/TEZSTER_GUI/1_jDB5enULQVo2UfeiwD32qA.png" alt="tezster GUI banner" align="center" />
 <div align="center"><strong>A complete testing setup to build, deploy and interact with applications on Tezos sandbox and Tezos testnets.</strong></div>

-## Getting Super Powers
+# Getting Started

-Tezster comes in an npm package with a set of easy commands to kickstart the development or interaction with Tezos.
+Tezster comes in an npm package and as github repo with a set of easy commands to kickstart the development or interaction with Tezos.
 The current version will install and start tezos node on your local machine.

-### Prerequisites
+## Prerequisites

 1. Node v.
 12.x+
 2. Install Docker

-#### OS Support
+### OS Support
 1. Linux (Ubuntu and Debian)
 2. Mac OS X
 3. Windows 10 <br />

 *Note : We recommend linux platform for tezster cli.
 You may encounter some issues in OSX and Windows 10 due to docker.
 If you face any please report in our [issues section](https://github.com/Tezsure/Tezster-CLI/issues).*

-#### Node.js Installation
+### Node.js Installation
 Run following commands to install Node.js LTS version
 ```
 sudo apt-get update